-

 Forever chemicals – have there been any test cases brought against companies for product liability or pollution of the environment related to forever chemicals such as Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS)?

-There have been some high-profile cases against companies for product liability or pollution of the environment related to PFAS, notably:
+There have been some high-profile cases against companies for product liability or pollution of the environment related to PFAS, most notably Case NJA 2023 s.
+916 of the Swedish Supreme Court regarding product liability related to PFAS-contaminated drinking water.

 -

-Circularity – the law governing the waste hierarchy is addressed by the Environment international guide, in respect of ESG are any duties placed on producers, distributers or retailers of products to ensure levels of recycling and / or incorporate a proportionate amount of recycled materials in product construction?
+Circularity – a.
+The law governing the waste hierarchy is addressed by the Environment international guide, in respect of ESG are any duties placed on producers, distributors or retailers of products to ensure levels of recycling and / or incorporate a proportionate amount of recycled materials in product construction? b.
+Are any duties placed on producers, distributors or retailers of products to handle the end-of-life of the products placed on the market?

-There are no such general obligations placed on producers, distributers, or retailers.
-However, there are industry specific legislation setting out the responsibility of producers of e.g. packaging and producers of non-reusable products.
+Further, under the current regulatory framework, there is industry-specific legislation setting out responsibility of producers of e.g. packaging and of non-reusable products.

 For instance, pursuant to the Swedish Ordinance on Producer Responsibility for Packaging (Sw.
-Förordningen (2022:1274) om producentansvar för förpackningar), partly transposing Directive 2019/904 on the reduction of the impact of certain plastic products on the environment, a number of duties are placed on producers of packages, such as:
+Förordning (2022:1274) om producentansvar för förpackningar), transposing Directive 94/62 and partly Directive 2019/904, several duties are placed on producers of packaging, such as:

 - Producers are required to limit unnecessary packaging;